Run a CAP Application on Kyma

 npm start

 .
-You can try to access the service on http://localhost:4004, but it doesn't work.
-It shows a similar error message to this:This site can’t be reached localhost refused to connect.
+You can try to access the service at http://localhost:4004, but it doesn't work.
+It shows a similar error message like this:This site can’t be reached localhost refused to connect.

 -